Chapter 3: Properties of Populations

 • Density Dependent Growth: the number of organisms in the population directly affects the growth rate

-• Genets are groups of genetically identical individuals such as plants, fungi, or bacteria, that have grown in a given location that have all originated vegetatively (not sexually) from a single ancestor.
+• Genets are groups of genetically identical individuals (ramets) that have grown in a given location that have all originated vegetatively (asexually) from a single ancestor.
+Plants, fungi, and bacteria all produce genets via asexual reproduction.

 • Do not contribute to the sexual diversity of a population